My name is Anna and I was born on Monday 7th of August, 1995. I want to dedicate this page to telling you who I am and

-I am just an ordinary 21-year-old who’s fortunate enough to be able to travel but who also happens to have the same insecurities and hopes and dreams like everyone else.
+I am just an ordinary 21-year-old who’s fortunate enough to be able to travel but who also happens to have the same insecurities and hopes and dreams as everyone else.
 And I believe you can relate your life to the things I go through and the things I find interesting.
-I wish that it might make you feel less lonely in the world that people seem to only show the good parts of life online.
+I wish that it might make you feel less lonely in a world where people seem to only show the good parts of life online.
 Because this blog is real.
-It’s a candid shot into the things I’m experiencing in my life at different stages, the advice I want to give to those I care, the thoughts I have running in my head, the struggles and problems I wish people know we all go through it.
+It’s a candid shot into the things I’m experiencing in my life at different stages, the advice I want to give to those I care about, the thoughts I have running in my head, the struggles and problems I wish people know we all go through it.
 I’m so excited to finally set this website up to share that experience with me.
-And I can’t wait to post all the things I have done so far and share it here.
+And I can’t wait to post all the things I have done so far and share them here.